Originate/exocom/README.md

 Other commands can reference the id of another command to indicate that they are a reply to that command.

-As an example, let's send out a "users/create" command and handle the reply to it that the "users" service will send out:
+As an example, let's send out a "users/create" command, and handle the reply to it (which the "users" service will send out):

 ```javascript
 exoRelay.send({ command: "users/create", payload: { name: "Jean-Luc" } }, function(createdUser) {